Matteo406/m450/_Lernmaterial/Testing - Praxis.md

 - `assertNull(object)`: Asserts that an object is null.
 - `assertNotNull(object)`: Asserts that an object is not null.

-## Tips

-- Keep tests independent and isolated.
-- Use descriptive test and method names.
-- Regularly run tests to catch issues early.

 For more information, refer to the [JUnit documentation](https://junit.org/junit5/).

 ## Full Usage Example